grafana/tempo/CONTRIBUTING.md

 go get example.com/some/module/pkg@vX.Y.Z
 ```

-When updating dependencies it is important not to run the standard go modules commands due to the way that
-OpenTelemetry protos have been vendored.
-For now, after making dependency changes run
+Before submitting please run the following to verify that all dependencies and proto defintions are consistent.

 ```bash
 make vendor-check
 ```

-We are hoping to improve this in the future.

 ### Project Structure